pepopowitz/getting-unstuck/slides/src/03-explain.md

 But our black boxes don't always work as intended.

-Explaining the problem forces you to evaluate every assumption and every black box, and expand the details of each of them.
+Explaining the problem forces you to evaluate every assumption and every black box, and explore the details of each of them.

-Until you can identify what's not working right.
+And that's when you uncover the issue.